Herman Narula

-Herman Narula (born April 1988) is a British Indian businessman and the co-founder and CEO of Improbable Worlds Limited, a British multinational technology company founded in 2012.
-It makes distributed simulation software enabling virtual worlds for video games, defence organisations and metaverse environments.
+Herman Narula (born April 1988) is a British Indian businessman who is the co-founder and CEO of Improbable.

-Early life
+Early life and education

 Narula was born in April 1988, in Delhi, India, before his family moved to the UK when he was three years old.
 He is the son of Harpinder Singh Narula, who runs DSC Ltd, the family construction business, and Surina Narula, a prominent philanthropist devoted to children's rights and other social and environmental causes.
 He has two older brothers, Anhad and Manhad, who work for DSC.

 He was educated at Haberdashers' Aske's Boys' School, Elstree, and Girton College, Cambridge, where he studied computer science.

-He first became interested in video games at the age of seven, beginning with the game Magic Carpet; he began coding at the age of 12, in C++.
-Narula has said that his parents did not limit his screen time in childhood.

-Narula met his Improbable co-founder Rob Whitehead while studying computer science at Girton College.
-Both shared an interest in gaming and a belief that video games held an unrecognised importance in the wider world; both were averse to a career in finance.